 To apply for all clinics, please use the Clinic Application and Matching System (CAMS).
 For specific questions regarding individual clinics, please contact the professors.
 Their information may be found on the Contact Us page.

 NYU School of Law offers the following year-long clinics.
 Each of these clinics is 14 credits and therefore accounts for roughly half of a student's course load for the academic year.
-(Exceptions are the Civil Rights and Constitutional Transitions Clinics, which carry 12 and 10 credits, respectively.)
+(An exception is the Civil Rights Clinic, which carries 12 credits.)
 Please select from the links at the left to learn more about each clinic.

 Civil Rights Clinic

 Over a full, intensive year, students in the Civil Rights Clinic handle litigation involving police accountability, often concerning racial profiling, but also the First Amendment and due process in criminal justice system.
 The clinic and cases are supervised by Chris Dunn and Alexis Karteron of the New York Civil Liberties Union, the New York affiliate of the American Civil Liberties Union.
 Students handle their cases out of the NYCLU’s office, where they act as members of the NYCLU legal department staff.
 The clinic also develops the students’ litigation skills through a seminar that uses the students’ own cases as the basis for their study of litigation and other strategies for change.